 Bio-Med Plus, Inc. v.
 Shea, 827 So.2d 260 (Fla.
 3d DCA 2002) Prepared answer brief and conducted oral argument before a three-judge panel of Third District Court of Appeals.
 Case involved plaintiff who appealed dismissal with prejudice of its third amended complaint, which was its fourth attempt to state a cause of action against three officers of a bankrupt corporation.
 The appellate court PCA affirmed the lower court’s dismissal of all defendants/clients and denied the appellant’s subsequent motions for reconsideration and rehearing en banc.

 Armindo v.
 Padlocker, Inc., 209 F.3d 1319 (11th Cir.
-2000) Prepared Eleventh Circuit Court of Appeals to answer brief.
+2000) Prepared Eleventh Circuit Court of Appeals answer brief.
 The case involved a pregnant, female, African-American who was terminated from her employment.
 The appellate court affirmed the dismissal with a written opinion.

 McKesson Corporation v.Wells Fargo Alarm Services, Inc. and Securtek Plus, Inc., Fourth Judicial Circuit, Duval County, Florida, Case Number 1998-CA-006753.
 The case involved a lawsuit brought by a pharmaceutical company to recover $500,000.00 in damages for pharmaceuticals spoiled when the company’s refrigeration system malfunctioned, and the rising temperature was not reported by the alarm services company contracted to monitor the refrigeration system continuously.
 Prepared motion for summary judgment as to client/defendant alarm services company based upon contractual language contained in the parties’ alarm services contract.
 Although the alarm company had negligently handled the refrigeration alarm, the court entered summary judgment in favor of the defendant/client based upon alarm services contract language.

 Wills v.
 Chadwick, Eighteenth Judicial Circuit, Brevard County, Florida, Case Number 2006-CA-11046.
 Lead counsel in bench trial representing defendant client who entered into purchase and sale contract to sell oceanfront condominium unit.
-After the hurricane destroyed condominium and the unit was completely rebuilt, the client refused to continue with the sale of unit and purchasers sued for damages and specific performance.
-After bench trial involving great fact and expert witness testimony, Court ruled in favor of defendant client and entered final judgment against plaintiffs, finding contract terminated.
+After a hurricane destroyed the condominium and the unit was completely rebuilt, the client refused to continue with the sale of the unit and purchasers sued for damages and specific performance.
+After bench trial involving fact and expert witness testimony, Court ruled in favor of defendant client and entered final judgment against plaintiffs, finding contract terminated.

 Chenevert v.
 Pappas, Ninth Judicial Circuit, Orange County, Florida, Case Number 2007-CA-150.
 Lead counsel in bench trial representing New Hampshire plaintiff who purchased equipment from an Orlando area business based upon specific promises made by a principal of the business.
-After the trial, Court ruled in favor of the client and entered final judgment against defendant/principal of business personally for the full amount paid to the business.
+After a trial, Court ruled in favor of the client and entered final judgment against defendant/principal of business personally for the full amount paid to the business.

 Devoogel v.
 Petit, County Court in and for Orange County, Florida, Case Number 2005-SC-9561.
 Lead counsel in trial representing a defendant who retained plaintiff’s earnest money deposit for the purchase of real estate.
 Although plaintiff never signed a contract and never agreed that defendant could keep the deposit if the purchase was not completed, the court ruled in favor of defendant/client, allowing the client to retain the entire deposit.

 Zimmerman v.
 Sunset Rugs & Antiques, Inc. and Amini, Eleventh Judicial Circuit, Dade County, Florida, Case Number 2003-12762-CA-01.
-Lead counsel in the trial of the case involving representation of plaintiff suing for breach of contract and conversion to recover goods consigned to defendant corporation.
+Lead counsel in the trial of a case involving the representation of plaintiff suing for breach of contract and conversion to recover goods consigned to defendant corporation.
 Final judgment entered in favor of plaintiff/client on all counts against corporation and owner/officer, jointly and severally.
 Court also awarded fees and costs pursuant to offer of judgment statute.

 Cushman Wakefield v.
 Paper et al., Eleventh Judicial Circuit, Dade County, Florida, Case Number 1998-29051-CA-01.
 One week jury trial involving representation of plaintiff/multinational real estate services firm against defendants building owner and building tenant for breach of brokerage agreement.
 Jury verdict rendered in favor of plaintiff/client and against the building owner.

 American Express v.
 Alvarez, Eleventh Judicial Circuit, Dade County, Florida, Case Number 2000-18482-CA-01.
-Lead counsel in bench trial of the case involving client who was indebted to American Express more than $100,000.00.
+Lead counsel in bench trial of a case involving client who was indebted to American Express for more than $100,000.00.
 The case involved a unique fact pattern in that the client had used a personal American Express card to finance business transaction and had returned the majority of goods to the vendor.

 Parish v.
 Wells Fargo Armored Services Corp., Eleventh Judicial Circuit, Dade County, Florida, Case Number 1998-23750-CA-01.
 A two-day jury trial involving security services client whose armored car lost all power while exiting the highway and collided with the plaintiff’s automobile.
 Plaintiff, who had rejected the client’s offer of judgment and made own demand for judgment, sought damages for permanent injuries.
 Jury rendered verdict in favor of Plaintiff in an amount insufficient to trigger attorney fee liability.